What is a Bachelor of Business (Accounting)?

 If you are truly passionate about business, we want to hear from you.
 We have a variety of business scholarships on offer to assist you in becoming a key part of the business industry:Admission criteria

-Before you begin your application to study as a domestic student, check that you meet at least one of the requirements listed below.
+Before you begin your application to study as a domestic student, check that you meet the requirements listed below.

 OR

-Successful completion of a Vocational qualification (AQF Level 4 or above)
+Successful completion of a Vocational qualification (AQF Level 4), or above;

 OR